The second ever Wantage Comic Con will be bigger, better and go where no convention has gone before

 "I've got eight actors and actresses already booked, 36 trade stands, a retro gaming van and Storm Troopers coming back on their BMX bikes."

-The carnival of counter-culture will once again be held at the Beacon hall on Portway.
+The carnival of counter-culture will once again be held at the Beacon hall in Portway.

 Last year's comic con saw hundreds of people from across Oxfordshire and beyond, many of them in full costume, pack into the hall to meet film stars, pick up rare toys and collectibles and joining geeky gaming sessions on retro consoles.